ericspod/X4DF/README.md

 This represents the transformation from a reference space to world space, in this case from image space to world space.
 The reference 2D image is a 1x1 quad on the XY plane from `(0,0,0)` to `(1,1,0)`, whereas the reference 3D volume is the unit cube from `(0,0,0)` to `(1,1,1)`.
-This transform therefore represents the transformation of the unit quad/cube to the actual image in world space.
+This transform therefore represents the transformation of the unit quad/cube to the actual image in world space, consequently a voxel's world space position is obtained by multiplying its index by the transform matrix.

 On a per-component basis, the translation value defines where in space the image's minimal corner is located (the minimal corner being where the untransformed image's first voxel is located), the rotation matrix defining how the image is rotated